 Today, in the IoT industry, there is a disconnect between the communities that produce specifications such as LwM2M and oneM2M Release 1, and the communities that use them.
 This divide is one between the SDOs that define how networks operate and deliver services, and the application developers creating apps for use over those networks.
 Entitled “Bridging the gap between standards and developers in the IoT space”, oneM2M and OMA will bring together both of their technical plenaries along with registered guests to explore the roadblocks and solutions to delivering quality specifications that developers can easily use to design and build IoT products and services.
 This seminar, also available online via webinar, will focus on the processes and tools that can be employed to facilitate the use of industry standards by the developer community.

+{____________} of oneM2M said, “The industry works with a large number of competing IoT technologies, and developers, implementors, and users are trying to guess which ‘one’ will dominate. oneM2M doesn’t attempt to pick winners; rather we provide an interworking framework across multiple IoT protocols and network types.
+Working with the Open Mobile Alliance, we are both addressing and, more importantly, narrowing, the gap between international standards that enable global scalability, and the near-term market requirements and capabilities that will encourage IoT developers.”

 “OMA has been a partner at oneM2M since its launch in 2012 and have participated in the excellent work being done there,” said Seth Newberry, General Manager of the Open Mobile Alliance.
 “With this seminar, oneM2M and OMA explore a topic of mutual interest - how do we make sure the specifications we are producing get into the hands of IoT developers in a timeframe and format they can use?”

 Presentations from OMA, oneM2M, Vodafone, Smith Micro, Sierra Wireless, Gemalto, Eclipse Foundation and HOP Ubiquitous will give real world examples of the issues developers face and how SDOs can help.
 For more information and to register for the seminar or webinar see http://openmobilealliance.org/event/oma-iot-seminar/.